mannih/vispat/README.md

 - `ws`

-Create a vertical split and start `vim` in the right pane.
+Create a vertical split and start `vim` in the right pane. "ws" as in "work space".

 - `select_vim_pane` (aliased to `vp`)